Welcome to Gravestone Stories: Unearthing Alexandria’s Hidden Narratives

 American flags and flowers placed next to gravestones in the Alexandria National Cemetery, a tradition observed each Memorial Day Saturday to honor the sacrifices made by those who served the country.

-Step back in time and discover the rich history of Alexandria’s cemeteries through captivating photos from our past tours and events.
+Step back in time and discover the rich history of Alexandria’s cemeteries through captivating photos from our past Alexandria history tours and events.
 From the iconic Wilkes Street Cemetery Complex to other historic burial grounds, witness the fascinating stories and hidden histories that come to life during our expertly guided cemetery tours.

 On Saturday, March 16, 2024, during a Grave Marking Ceremony at Alexandria’s Presbyterian Cemetery & Columbarium in the Wilkes Street Cemetery Complex, a member of the Sons of The American Revolution Culpeper Minuteman Chapter stood proudly next to the Adam Family Obelisk.
 The ceremony honored Robert Adam (1731 – 17890), a distinguished signer of the Fairfax Resolves.
 Additionally, the event paid tribute to other notable figures of the American Revolutionary War era: David Black (1761 – 1831), a drummer boy in N.Y.
 Regiments 1, 2, 3, and 4, and John Dundas (1759 – 1813), who served as a member of the Philadelphia Militia.

-Explore Community Events
+Explore Community Events Beyond Our Alexandria History Tours

 Participating in our community events allows you to Experience Alexandria’s rich history beyond the cemetery tours.
-From Cemetery Clean-up Days to Wreath-Laying Ceremonies and Flag-in Day at the National Cemetery, there are numerous opportunities to engage with and honor our city’s past.
+From Cemetery Clean-up Days to Wreath-Laying Ceremonies and Flag-in Day at the National Cemetery, numerous opportunities exist to engage with and honor our city’s past.
 Check out our upcoming events calendar and join us in preserving and celebrating Alexandria’s heritage.

-Plan Your Visit
+Plan Your Visit for an Unforgettable Alexandria History Tour

 Continue Your Journey